Yeisonlop10/Portfolio/README.md

 # Portfolio
-This is my Portfolio where i show som eof my projects and skills
+This is my Portfolio where I show some of my projects and skills.